On Friday 26 May 2023, Danmarks Nationalbank will put 20-krone coins with a new portrait of Her Majesty Queen Margrethe into circulation.

 The portrait is changed from time to time to ensure a contemporary portrait which is as close a likeness as possible.
-Three different portraits of the Queen have previously been used in the present coin series.
+Three other portraits of Queen Margrethe have previously been used for the coin series currently in circulation, created by:

 Alloy: Aluminium bronze